-By using these ratios, rather than the direct output from $D_1$ and $D_2$ , the effects of contamination and component aging are eliminated.
+By using these ratios, rather than the direct output from D_1 and D_2 , the effects of contamination and component aging are eliminated.

-Ambient light is detected by $D_1$ and $D_2$ while $E_1$ and $E_2$ are off.
+Ambient light is detected by D_1 and D_2 while E_1 and E_2 are off.
 The resulting "offset" signal is used to correct the measurement.
 All signals are linearised and combined to produce a reliable 0/4...20mA output signal which is proportional to solids concentration.

 By using single wavelength diodes with 880 nm which are outside the visible light spectrum the sensors are also insensitive to colour.
 KROHNE designs sensors of different sensitivity and measuring range by changing the distances between the sensor's light sources and detectors.
 When they are far apart, the sensor is more sensitive to suspended solids because the longer optical path lengths increase the sensor's ability to detect small changes in suspended solids concentration.
 However, because an increase in distance reduces the amount of detected light intensity, optical path length also determines the measuring range.
 For example, in two sensors with identical light sources, the sensor with longer path lengths will detect less light therefore it reaches the upper limit of its measuring range at a lower concentration and has a smaller measuring range.
+The sensor with shorter path lengths can measure higher concentrations and has a larger measuring range.